-- People experiencing direct care and support - People using the agency (care home managers, team leaders, nursing staff, commissioners) - Nurses working for the agency - Staff working in the agency (office staff) - Registered manager for the agency - other professionals who provide support to the home, agency or individual.
+- people experiencing direct care and support - people using the agency (care home managers, team leaders, nursing staff, commissioners) - nurses working for the agency - staff working in the agency (office staff) - registered manager for the agency - other professionals who provide support to the home, agency or individual.

-- Assessment tools used to identify / monitor health needs - Personal plans, care records and risk assessments relating to health and wellbeing - Medication policies and procedures - Staff matching policy - Policies and procedures relating to the outbreak of infectious diseases, including testing and isolating arrangements. - Infection prevention and control (IPC) policies and procedures - IPC training records - service agreements / assessment and placement protocols - Personal plans - Assessment and review information
+- assessment tools used to identify/monitor health needs - personal plans, care records and risk assessments relating to health and wellbeing - medication policies and procedures - staff matching policy - policies and procedures relating to the outbreak of infectious diseases, - including testing and isolating arrangements. - infection prevention and control (IPC) policies and procedures - IPC training records (including induction and ongoing CPD) - service agreements/assessment and placement protocols - personal plans - assessment and review information.

-- Is the quality of assessment undertaken appropriate to determine the skills and experience of the nurse required for the role? - How are staff matched to people/roles? - Staff knowledge of infection prevention and control standards relative to their role - Staff access to IPC resources (PPE, training, testing) - How the agency is ensuring cross infection is minimized across settings where nurses are deployed - how care and support plans are informing care and reflect people's needs and outcomes - How are people informed about their rights and the responsibilities of the agency prior to them signing an agreement? - How individual or service needs are assessed
+- how the skills and experience of the nurse assessed against the requirements for the role - how staff are matched to people/roles - staff knowledge of infection prevention and control standards and good+ practice relative to their role - staff access to IPC resources (PPE, training, testing)

+- how the agency ensures that they minimise the risk of cross infection between settings where nurses are deployed - how care and support plans are informing care and reflect people's needs and outcomes - how people are informed about their rights and the responsibilities of the agency prior to them signing an agreement? - how individual or service needs are assessed.